thoughtworks/byor-voting-web-app/CONTRIBUTING.md

 While the prerequisites above must be satisfied prior to having your pull request reviewed, the reviewer(s) may ask you to complete additional design work, tests, or other changes before your pull request can be ultimately accepted.

+Note: consider that the Continuous Integration logic runs lint checks and uses the prettier module - if you use VSCode it is recommended to install the "Prettier - Code formatter" extension to avoid lint errors.

 ## Guidelines